SquareSR/alternative-red-routes/README.md

 	- Leer + HA x2 (at 25-27 HP use HA x2 + Tackle)
 - Ekans: [1-3 Potion, 1-4 at @-1, 1-5 at @-2]
 	- Leer + HA x2
-> Potion turn 1 of Wrap if you don't live 4 or 5 turn Wrap

 Bug Catcher 2:
 - Weedle: